Guiller02/IMDB-Recomendations/README.md

 ## To Do
 To do:
-* Loop requisitions to take 4 requisitions for entertainment (2000 of each)
 * Make analysis from data
 * Recomendation (without ML or DP) based on score and date
 * Recomendation system